turingschool-examples/custom-cakery/README.md

 - Think about where ARIA should be utilized
 - Use a screenreader to navigate the site and fix areas of confusion
+- Tab through each page - could you interact with this site using only a keyboard?
+- Find a tool to help you keep the color contrast in different areas of the site
 - Go through the site considering four areas of accessibility concern (visual, auditory, physical and cognitive)

 ## Evaluation/Rubric